crianer/Qlockwork/Readme.txt

 Configuration.h - Software settings:
 ******************************************************************************

-#define HOSTNAME                    The name of the clock.
+#define PRODUCT_NAME                The name of the clock.
 #define WEBSITE_TITLE               Title on top of the clocks webpage.
 #define WIFI_SETUP_TIMEOUT          Time in seconds set up the WiFiManager or search for a WLAN.
                                     If no WLAN is connected the clock enters AP mode.